ngaskill/headlessapis.wedeploy.io/content/docs/my-user-account/workflow-tasks/custom-actions/custom-actions.md

   --data '{"assigneeId": ""}'
 ```

-### Change workflow task transition
+### Change a Workflow Task's Transition

-To perform this action, you need:
+To perform this action, you need the `transition` attribute:

-* **transition**: transition name available in the workflow task. (e.g.: `approve`, `reject`).
-If the transition is empty, the custom actions will take the default one in the workflow definition.
+* **transition**: The name of the transition you want to change in the workflow task (e.g., `approve`, `reject`).
+If the transition is empty, the custom actions use workflow definition's default transition.

-This is an example of the request:
+Here's an example of the request:

 ```bash
 curl --request POST \